 Instapage also has other features such as AdMap, Collaboration, Experimentation, Instablocks, and global blocks editing that Unbounce doesn’t have.
 Further, collaboration features within Instapage are its strongest points.

 The only thing going against Instapage is its pricing (starting at $199).
 I don’t know what the enterprise plan would cost.

 Now, let’s dig into some specifics:

-I am glad that Unbounce is very clear about its pricing.
-Unlike Unbounce, however, Instapage starts at $99 per month and is paid annually (quite a huge outgo of cash).
+I am glad that Unbounce is very clear about its pricing and is now performance-based.